sharetribe/just-enough-git/README.md

 ![6](diagrams/6.png)

-Yet again, we see that there's one branch, `edit-description` lagging behing.
-Let's rebase it.
+Yet again, we see that there's one branch, `edit-description`, that is lagging behing.
+Let's rebase it:

 ```bash
 git checkout edit-description